Jumbled Words and Sentences for Class 6

 Answer: A jumbled sentence is a collection of words or phrases that are out of order, and the aim is to rearrange them to form a coherent, grammatically correct sentence.

-2. Why do we need to learn how to solve jumbled sentences?
+2. Why is it important to learn how to solve jumbled sentences?

 Answer: We need to learn to solve jumbled sentences to improve our language skills, including grammar, vocabulary and sentence structure.
 It also improves our comprehension and reading skills.